 Multi-agent systems architecture

-Here’s an overview of the most common architectures used in MAS:
+Here’s an overview of the most common multi agent architectures used in MAS:

-Agents can communicate with each other freely, and any agent can determine which other agent to call next.
-This setup leverages decentralized control, allowing independent agents to operate autonomously while achieving collective objectives.
-This is particularly beneficial for problems that do not have a clear hierarchy or sequence in which agents should operate.
+Agents can communicate with each other freely, and any agent can determine which other agents to call next.
+This setup leverages decentralized control, allowing individual agents to operate autonomously while achieving collective objectives.

 Advantages: